Mastering audio for Soundcloud, iTunes, Spotify, Amazon Music and Youtube

 Get the best possible sound on each of these platforms using the mastering presets in LEVELS.
-Click Here to download a 15 day free trial.

 Why does my track sound different when I upload it to Soundcloud?
 How loud should I master my track for iTunes?
 What's the best volume level for music on YouTube?
-What does Spotify do to my track before it’s streamed back to listeners?
+What do Spotify, Amazon Music, and Tidal do to my track before it’s streamed back to listeners?

 Most online platforms have a normalisation process.
 This makes the music play back at a consistent volume.
 When you hear a 'quietly mastered' jazz track followed by a 'loudly mastered' dubstep track they maintain a constant perceived loudness.

 Before I get into the juicy details of this post, its important that you understand what the 'LUFS' system is.
 LUFS stands for 'loudness units relative to full scale'.
 Its the most accurate way to to measure loudness of audio.
 I think of it as a more precise RMS value.